Equality, diversity and your career

 - Equality UK - information on legislation and handling discrimination.

-Further resources, as well as links to external web information, please see Equality & diversity resources.
+Further resources, as well as links to external web information, please see the Equality & diversity section in our resources catalogue.

 Job hunting and disclosure